 1. Key Performance Indicators (KPIs)

 KPIs can quantitatively track your progress.
 You can keep track of all purchases and ad clicks for any new product.

 2. SMART Goals

 SMART is an acronym that stands for specific, measurable, achievable, realistic, and time-bound.
-We think this is the easiest way to create a business goal, and it considers all the important aspects.
-An example can be, “A total of 1 million app downloads and 30 thousand new active accounts.”
+We think this is the easiest way to create a business goal, and it considers all the essential aspects.
+An example can be “A total of 1 million app downloads and 30 thousand new active accounts.”

 Developing Your GTM

-Creating a new product from scratch is a huge task that requires many investments.
-But once you have a method, a solid plan of action, it gives you a lot to work with.
+Developing a new product from scratch is a significant undertaking that demands substantial investments and the collaboration of a skilled marketing team.
+But once you have a method and a solid plan of action, it gives you a lot to work with.
 What follows is a connection with your existing audience and the ability to attract new ones with a well-planned go-to-market strategy.